+- Earn-a-Tier

-- Earn-a-Tier - In this type of tiering, fees for transactions will be based on a given formula.
+- In this type of tiering, fees for transactions will be based on a given formula.
 However, if the numbers of transactions exceed a specified tier threshold, a different fee formula will be applied to these transactions to derive a different, typically lower fee amount.
 In other words, in order to qualify for lower fees, a transaction originator will have to produce a certain volume of transactions in a given period.
 If the designated volume is achieved during the period, then lower fees will apply; otherwise, the original, higher fees will apply.
+There can be as many earn-a-tier tiers as needed.

+- Fill-a-Tier

+In this type of tiering, fee

-There can be as many earn-a-tier tiers as needed. - Fill-a-Tier In this type of tiering, fees for transactions will be based on a given formula.
+- In this type of tiering, fees for transactions will be based on a given formula.
 However, after a designated volume threshold has been passed in a given period, a different fee formula will be applied to all transactions above the designated threshold.
-There can be as many fill-a-tier thresholds as needed, and the fee for each transaction in a given threshold-defined tier can be different from the fee
+There can be as many fill-a-tier thresholds as needed, and the fee for each transaction in a given threshold-defined tier can be different from the fee for each transaction in a different tier.